danmbrown/city-of-whispers/Moves.md

 - **10+** The situation passes, but it costs you.
 The Magistrate will tell you what.
 - **7 - 9** Mark Heat to let the situation pass uneventfully, or get swept up and take +1 forward to Take a Big Risk.

-### Get Your Bearings (Environs)
+### Get Your Bearings
 When you take a moment to get the lay of the land, you may ask one question.
 If you pick a reaction or have a connection to the neighborhood, you may ask a second question.
-If you use anything you learn you may take +1 to either Travel or Steer Clear.
+If you use anything you learn you may take +1 to either **Transit** or **Steer Clear**.

 #### Questions
 - Where is the best place to hide?
+- Where is [specific person or establishment or landmark] located?
 - Where is the best source of __________?
-- Where should I be looking for the greatest threat?
-- Where should I be looking for the best opportunity?
+- What direction should I avoid?
 - What is the best way through this area?

 #### Reactions